Free monthly email news:

 At Holsten Galleries, we pride ourselves in the personalized service we offer collectors around the world.
 No matter what your level of expertise, we can provide you with whatever information you need to make informed choices.

-The best way to work with us is to give us a call during business hours, Eastern Time.
-Our number in Massachusetts is 413-298-3044.
+The best way to work with us is to give us a call, please see the Contact Us page using the link above.

 We look forward to working with you.